Meet Bancroft’s fiendish new villain for series two

 When Elizabeth sees the image of her son within the framed household picture on the crime scene, Parish says, “it blows her world apart.”

 “It’s him, and she hasn’t seen him for ages,” the actress tells us.
 “And he’s inside this crime.
-So it’s an enormous head-f**ok for her, mainly.
+So it’s a giant head-f**ok for her, principally.

 “Additionally, it signifies that she will’t be on the case.
 She needs to be taken off the case.
 So for her, that’s a nightmare.
-So she’s misplaced management of her son and the case, and also you mainly watch a girl spiral uncontrolled over three episodes.
+So she’s misplaced management of her son and the case, and also you principally watch a lady spiral uncontrolled over three episodes.

 “She’s all about control.
 That’s what she is, you know?
 So to see her on the back-foot is really interesting.”